MEMBER MEETING INFORMATION:

 Our Lapidary Shop has Genies for shaping and polishing rocks, a large flat rotary flat lap, a large rock saw, several small trim saws, and a polisher.

-Shop Foreman keep standing days and times to open the shop.
+Shop Managers keep standing days and times to open the shop.
 They will be happy to teach you how to properly and safely use the equipment for free.